-(xiv) Managing risk

-The Council has ensured that risk management is embedded into the culture of the Council, with Members and managers at all levels recognising that risk management is part of their job and a duty placed on all.

-• The Council has a Corporate Risk Management Group that meets quarterly to review Corporate, Directorate and service-based risks and reports appropriately to the Audit & Risk Scrutiny Committee on a quarterly basis.

-(xv) Managing performance

-- The Council sets service standards and has an effective performance monitoring process in place. - The Council has in place a number of Service Level Agreements e.g. A1 Housing and Citizens Advice Bureau, and robust Performance Monitoring arrangements to ensure that its partners provide effective service delivery.

-(xvi) Robust internal control
+- (xiv) Managing risk - The Council has ensured that risk management is embedded into the culture of the Council, with Members and managers at all levels recognising that risk management is part of their job and a duty placed on all. - The Council has a Corporate Risk Management Group that meets quarterly to review Corporate, Directorate and service-based risks and reports appropriately to the Audit & Risk Scrutiny Committee on a quarterly basis. - (xv) Managing performance - The Council sets service standards and has an effective performance monitoring process in place. - The Council has in place a number of Service Level Agreements e.g. A1 Housing and Citizens Advice Bureau, and robust Performance Monitoring arrangements to ensure that its partners provide effective service delivery. - (xvi) Robust internal control - The Council has an approved Constitution, which clearly sets out the respective roles and responsibilities of the Cabinet and other Committees within the Council.
+The Monitoring Officer keeps the Constitution under constant review, amendments are made to reflect changes as, and when they occur. - The Constitution includes a Scheme of Delegation, which is under periodic review. - The Council has made the Head of Finance & Property (the Section 151 Officer) responsible for

-- The Council has an approved Constitution which clearly sets out the respective roles and responsibilities of the Cabinet and other Committees within the Council.
-The Constitution is kept under constant review by the Monitoring Officer and amendments are made to reflect changes as and when they occur. - The Constitution includes a Scheme of Delegation, which is under periodic review. - The Council has made the Head of Finance & Property (the Section 151 Officer) responsible for ensuring and maintaining an effective system of internal control - The system of internal control is based on a coherent accounting and budgeting framework including contract, financial and procurement procedure rules. - Internal Audit supports the Audit & Risk Scrutiny Committee by reviewing elements of the Council's system of internal control and reporting regularly thereon, thus helping the Council to satisfy itself as to compliance with regulation and best practice.
+- ensuring and maintaining an effective system of internal control - The system of internal control is based on a coherent accounting and budgeting framework including contract, financial and contract procedure rules. - Internal Audit supports the Audit & Risk Scrutiny Committee by reviewing elements of the Council's system of internal control and reporting regularly thereon, thus helping the Council to satisfy itself as to compliance with regulation and best practice.